mlcommons/ck/ck2/README.md

-We are developing reusable CM components to bridge [the gap](https://www.mihaileric.com/posts/mlops-is-a-mess) between MLOps and DevOps and make it easier to co-design, benchmarking, optimize and deploy AI and ML system across continuously changing software and hardware stacks: https://github.com/octoml/cm-mlops .
+We are developing reusable CM components to bridge [the gap](https://www.mihaileric.com/posts/mlops-is-a-mess) between MLOps and DevOps and make it easier to co-design, benchmarking, optimize and deploy AI and ML system across continuously changing software and hardware stacks.

 ## Modular CM-based projects